min2222/AssetsProtector/README.md

 }
 ```

-put encrypted files to your assets folder (make sure change .pngencrypted to .png)
+put encrypted files to your assets folder

 then everything should be done, you don't need to do additional stuff

 for sounds :
 AESUtil.encryptFiles(".ogg");
-.oggencrypted -> .ogg